I was born on the banks of Millers River in Massachusetts.

-OH, now I also drive busses.
+I also drive buses.
 Children AND drunks.
 I like to keep things interesting.

 Years ago I volunteered myself to a cult that worships vintage motor scooters.
 I apply a certain amount of energy and imagination to keeping this part of my life vibrant and silly.